chiakistar/ibm-notes-9.0.1_Ubuntu_installer/README.md

 Fortunately enough it is possible to get IBM Notes running after a slight modification to the deb package.

 As nobody likes to manually patch the packages dependency list, I have decided to write a small script that applies the necessary patches to the package, and then installs it.
+Also seems be important to install the sametime-package after localization packages (e.g. ibm-notes-core-de* ibm-notes-nl1*) to work ?

 ## Usage

 Installing IBM Notes 9.0.1 using the script is fairly simple

 #### Requirements